 The financial division of the UIDAI is responsible for the formulation, outcome, and performance of Budget, Cash Management and Expenditure and screening the proposal that involves financial implication.
 The various advising done by the financial division of UIDAI are-

-- Advising the EFC/SFC and cabinet on estimated cost and revising the cost proposal.
+- Advising the EFC/SFC and cabinet on the estimated cost and revising the cost proposal

 - Evaluation and appraisal of proposal of rules and regulations with due diligence and operational requirements’ by the perspective